 When you are putting together your India travel itinerary make sure you set aside no less than 2 days in Jaipur, 3 days if you can spare the time!
 The city is rich in culture and beautiful architecture, and I would have happily spent a few more days here.
 In fact, I’m already planning to revisit the Pink City sometime next year!

-For those who are traveling on their own in Jaipur without a guide, it is possible to purchase a multi-attraction ticket ahead of time for the Amber Fort/Palace, Hawa Mahal, Albert Hall, Jantar Mantar and Nahargarh Fort here.
+For those who are traveling on their own in Jaipur without a guide, it is possible to purchase a multi-attraction ticket ahead of time.
+This pass offered by The Department of Archaeology and Museums in Rajasthan covers the major Jaipur tourist attractions including the Amber Fort/Palace, Hawa Mahal, Albert Hall, Jantar Mantar and Nahargarh Fort.

 Wondering what to see in Jaipur?
 Read on for my quick Jaipur travel guide that includes the top places to visit and things to do in Jaipur if you’re a first-time visitor!